 Step 3: Recruit and/or Develop the Missing Roles Within Your Group

-Step 4: Identify any Dysfunctional Roles Being Played Within the
+Step 4: Identify Any Dysfunctional Roles Being Played Within the Group

 Step 5: Re-Evaluate Regularly